 You may by now have noticed my propensity for eating bacon and eggs in pretty much every permutation possible.
-It only seems right that I share my version of that classic Italian dish Carbonara.
+I’ll pop bacon in an eggy quiche, make my famous triple decker sandwich, pop ham in a breakfast casserole and I’ll even use my eggy bread to make the perfect bacon sandwich!
+And so it only seems right that I share my version of that classic Italian dish Carbonara.
 There is literally nothing authentic about this recipe – there is far too much sauce for an Italian, I refuse to use spaghetti because who can be bothered to fanny around eating it?
 And the lack of vegetables in my diet in general is addressed with the addition of peas and mushroom – perennial favourite quick additions.
 Oh and cream – just a little but I find that using just eggs for the sauce much to risky.

 I’ve said that this is a 10 minute meal but I will admit that whilst I can walk in from work and have this on the table in about 10 minutes because I throw everything together, if you are going to weigh everything out and read a recipe as you’re doing it, it will probably take a little longer however you shouldn’t have to use every single pot, pan and electrical appliance a la Jamie!